 In order to maximize censorship resistance, we want to distribute our SOL to as many validators as possible, so let's add a few more.

 NOTE: These stake accounts have not been added to the stake pool yet.
-Stake pools only accept deposits from fully delegated (warmed-up) stake accounts, so we must first delegate these stakes.
+Stake pools only accept deposits from fully active (warmed-up) delegated stake accounts.

 We can see the status of stake account using the Solana command-line utility.

-The stake pool creates these special staking accounts with 1 SOL as a minimum
+The stake pool creates these special staking accounts with 1 SOL as the required

 --config flag, using the Solana CLI default key.
 More information